robinskil/Neo4jObjectMapper/README.md

 # Neo4j Object Mapper

 Welcome to the wiki for the Neo4j Object Mapper library.
-This an object mapper based on .NetStandard 2.0 .
+This an object mapper based on .NET Standard 2.0 .
 Using this library does require the developer to have some knowledge about Cypher.

 ## Query a single node